 You’ve probably heard the line before: “Where there is no vision, the people perish.”

-You most likely heard it in some sort of church planning meeting.
+You’re most likely to have heard it in some sort of church planning meeting.
 Or in a ramp-up for the unveiling of a new, great church plan.
 There’s likely a capital campaign at hand, too.

 “Why does our church need a vision statement?
 Because without it, the people perish.
 So says Proverbs 29:18.”